Heart Functions, Heart Diseases and Structure with Diagram

 The flow of blood to the heart is either reduces or there is complete blockage, depriving the heart cells of oxygen.
 As a result, all the heart functions come to an end.

 Congestive Heart Failure

-It is a common heart disease which develops as a result of coronary artery disease or a heart attack experienced by the patient.
-The heart of the patient is damaged and is unable to perform its function up to its full capacity.
+It is a common heart disease which develops as a result of coronary artery disease or a heart attack.
+The heart of the patient suffers from damage and is unable to perform the heart functions up to its full capacity.
 As a result, insufficient blood is pumped and the body's oxygen requirements are not fulfilled.
 The patients experience fatigue and shortness of breath.